The official website for the States of Guernsey

 • There are a number of cycle stands and shelters around the island, the locations of these can be found in the downloads section of this page.

-• An app is also available to download free for Android, Windows and Apple devices.
+• An app is also available to download free for Android and Apple devices.
 The app will help with navigating around the Ruettes Tranquilles network (see below) and also shows the various cycle tours routes across the island, the locations of the main cycle hoops and the local cycle dealers.
 There are no roaming charges when using the app, just make sure "Location" is enabled on your device so the app knows where you on the routes, you may also need to refresh the "Location" icon on your device periodically so your location is updated on the map.
-To download the app go to ITunes, Google Play or the Microsoft Windows store.

 • Ruettes Tranquilles